Maxillofacial Surgery Miscellaneous Short Essays

 Answer:

-Cardiac arrest
+Cardiac Arrest

-It is an emergency
+Cardiac Arrest is an emergency

-Management of Cardiac arrest:
+Management Of Cardiac Arrest:

-- It includes ABC
+- Cardiac arrest includes ABC

-1. Airway maintenance:
+1. Airway Maintenance:

 - The airway is kept patent